MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] In the revised paper, we will include intuitive explanations for help understanding the motivation behind Fidelity.
-The insight of the metric Fidelity, which is a proxy metric of correctness, is that if a provided explanation subgraph is the actual reason of the original prediction, the model should classify the subgraph into the same label.
+[A] In the revised paper, we will include intuitive explanations to help understand the motivation behind Fidelity.
+The insight of the metric Fidelity, which is a proxy metric of correctness, is that if a provided explanation subgraph is the actual reason for the original prediction, the model should classify the subgraph into the same label.